-Among other uses, ammi visnaga traditionally controlled kidney stone pain.
-But its reputed ability to open airways intrigued early investigators, who eventually identified the plant’s active ingredient, cromolyn sodium.
-Although it’s known to prevent mast cells from launching the immune response that ultimately results in the unpleasant symptoms of allergies, it is uncertain exactly how this activity helps prevent asthma attacks.
+Cromolyn sodium originally derived from a healing herb called ammi visnaga.
+Among its other uses, ammi visnaga traditionally controlled kidney stone pain.
+Its ability to open the airways intrigued early researchers.
+They eventually identified the plant’s active ingredient: cromolyn sodium.
+Cromolyn sodium is known to prevent mast cells from triggering the immune response.
+This response causes unpleasant allergy symptoms.
+However, it’s uncertain exactly how this activity helps prevent asthma attacks.